Life can take us in many different directions, it's finding the right path for the financial life we want to lead.

 Our Risks in Life and the 6 Moments That Matter make up our Financial Life Journey.

-Taken together they help us to think through the circumstances we are in and to be mindful of decisions that we take.
-This enables us to plan, empower and protect ourselves for life’s opportunities and uncertainties, and for the life events we face.
+Taken together they help us to think through the circumstances we are in and to be mindful of decisions that we take that will affect us now and in the future.
+This enables us to plan, empower and protect ourselves for life’s opportunities and uncertainties including the life events we may face.
 For example, a job opportunity, managing through a period of lower income or higher costs, a happy event such as moving in with a partner, or a difficult event such as bereavement.

-An understanding of Financial Life Journeys also makes us more aware of financial gaps – for example, between men and women, and people of different ethnicity and cultural backgrounds – so we can equip ourselves to create a fair and secure financial future for everyone.
+An understanding of Financial Life Journeys also makes us more aware of financial gaps – for example, between men and women, and people of different ethnicity and cultural backgrounds.
+So, whether we are a person, practitioner or a policymaker, we can equip ourselves to create a fair and secure financial future for everyone.

 Financial Life Journeys for Individuals